carstein/carstein.github.io/_posts/2021-03-17-build-your-own-fuzzer-5.md

 #  Mutation engine

 A set of biggest changes can be seen in our mutation engine.
-The cornerstone of it are two structures  - `Sample` and `Mutator`.
-Let's start our description with the first one.
+It is comprised of two structures  - `Sample` and `Mutator`.
+Let's start by looking at the first one.

 ```rust
 pub struct Sample {